Photo by Daria Nepriakhina 🇺🇦 on Unsplash

 --

 A common challenge for entrepreneurs and product managers is getting honest feedback on business ideas.
-People often provide overly optimistic responses to hurt feelings and, most of the time will provide solutions instead of clearly articulating the problem.
+People often give overly optimistic responses to avoid hurting feelings, and tend to offer solutions rather than clearly articulating the underlying problem.
 Customer conversations are hard.
 Being intentional and asking the right questions to uncover truthful feedback and identify the real problem is even harder.

 The Mom Test by Rob Fitzpatrick is an excellent primer for having conversations that elicit genuine, actionable insights instead of false positives.